ddev/ddev/docs/content/users/usage/troubleshooting.md

 * Please use the current stable version of DDEV and of your Docker provider before going too far or asking for support.
 * Temporarily disable firewalls, VPNs, tunnels, network proxies, and virus checkers while you’re troubleshooting.
 * Temporarily disable any proxies you’ve established in Docker’s settings.
+* Please make sure that your project is in a subdirectory of your home directory and has normal ownership and privileges.
+For example, `ls -ld .` in your project directory should show you as owner of the directory and with write privileges.
 * Use [`ddev debug dockercheck`](commands.md#debug-dockercheck) and [`ddev debug test`](commands.md#debug-test) to help sort out Docker problems.
 * Make sure you do not have disk space problems on your computer.
 This can be especially tricky on WSL2, where you need to check both the main Windows disk space and WSL2 disk space as well.
 * On macOS, check to make sure Docker Desktop or Colima are not out of disk space.
 In *Settings* (or *Preferences*) → *Resources* → *Disk image size* there should be ample space left; try not to let usage exceed 80% because the reported number can be unreliable.
 If it says zero used, something is wrong.